-- · Attach an external keyboard to your modular. - Use an external hardware sequencer for playing melodies and beats in your modular. - Use an external MIDI controller to control your DROID patch. - Do the same with a MIDI controller app on your tablet or phone (via USB). - Use your modular for playing polyphonic music and beats on your hardware synths or software synth plugins in your DAW, tablet or phone. - Connect two DROIDs (both with X7) and exchange real time CVs and triggers.
+- · Attach an external keyboard to your modular. - Use an external hardware sequencer for playing melodies and beats in your modular. - Use an external MIDI controller to control your DROID patch. - Do the same with a MIDI controller app on your tablet or phone (via USB). - Use your modular for playing polyphonic music and beats on your hardware synths or software synth plugins in your DAW, tablet or phone. - Connect two DROIDs (both with X7) and exchange values and triggers via CCs and notes.